aaronminnick/capstone-VST-audio-plugin/LOG.md

 1415 - 1505: Worked through example plugin project and referenced against [iPlug2 documentation](https://iplug2.github.io/iPlug2/index.html) to better understand how parts of the solution are connected to eachother to process signal flow.

-1900 - 2000: Creative exploration / analyzed and "broke down" the parameters of physical guitar pedals on a sound sample to think about possible ways to recreate the effects in a digital plugin.
+1900 - 2000: Creative exploration / analyzed and "broke down" the parameters of physical guitar pedals and listening to effected sound samples to think about possible ways to recreate the effects in a digital plugin.

 ##### Cumulative Hours 2/20: 3:05

+#### 2/25/22
+0910 - 1135: Finished reading through the tutorials / language introduction on [C++](www.cplusplus.com).

+##### Cumulative Hours 2/25: 2:25

-#### Cumulative Hours Total: 8:05
+#### Cumulative Hours Total: 10:30